 Rest in peace, B.B.
 King, passed on at the age of 89.
 He essentially did something very simple, but to a very high and dedicated standard, and he kept working with his gift right up until the end.
 You can’t say better than that.
 But actually you can: You can also say he always seemed like an exceptionally nice man.
 Buddy Guy called him “the greatest guy I ever met,” and no doubt a lot of people will be remembering him similarly.
 Continue reading B.B.
 King Moves On

 Frank Sinatra passed away on May 14th, 1998.
 I recall thinking at the time that with Sinatra gone, all bets were off—anything might now happen in this sad old world.
-(And I think the record would show that my fears in this respect have proven entirely correct.)
+(And I think the record would show that my fears in that respect have been proved entirely correct.)
 Continue reading Frank Sinatra’s In the Wee Small Hours